 The world of SEO is never bland.
 Just when you think you have it all figured out, Google comes up with something entirely new to get you back on toes.

 With every emerging SEO practices, comes a slew of outmoded SEO practices.
-These are the practises that propelled you through the ranks sometimes back.
-But for some reasons, the tricks stopped to sit well with Google and other search engines.
+These are the practices that propelled you through the ranks sometimes back.
+But for some reason, the tricks stopped to sit well with Google and other search engines.

 This post walks you through a number of outdated strategies that are a complete waste of time at best or could be killing your search engine rankings at worst:

 Keywords play a key role in ranking your site.
 Yet most marketers and web owners haven’t mastered their way around them to effectively use them in their everyday marketing strategy.